stsievert/jem-press/content/index.md

 and requires no configuration: you just start writing content.

 ### Goals
-* $\LaTeX$ equation support (through MathJax).
+* Usability -- jem-press takes content written in Markdown and publishes that content with a CSS file.
+No configuration is necessary (although can be added!).
-* Usability. jem-press takes content written in Markdown and publishes that content with a CSS file.
+* $\LaTeX$ equation support

 #### License
 Copyright © 2014 Scott Sievert